 As the writer, you have to decide if you agree with the app’s assessment or not.
 After all, they’re your words.

-I use Trello for many, many things.
+I use Asana for many, many things.
 Weekly to-do lists.
 Long-term planning.
 A content calendar.
 Home renovation projects.

 I also use it to jot down blog post ideas or stories whenever I think of them.
 This content bank helps me to come up with blog topics and makes the actual writing much easier.